 - Opaque look and feel; completely ready for final top coat

-- Great choice for any type of topcoat or wood species substrate providing a flawless finish
+- Great choice for any type of top coat or wood species substrate providing a flawless finish

 How Many coats of Paint on primed trim?